aonufrei/java-lambda-doc/java-lambdas.md

-# Java Lambdas Expressions
+# Java Lambda Expressions

-## What is the lambda?
+## What is Lambda?
-Java lambdas is the new feature that come along in java 8.
+Java lambda is a new feature that comes along in Java 8.
-You can think of them as a new, cleaner, but limited way to implement anonymous interfaces.
+You can think of it as a newer, cleaner, but limited way to implement anonymous interfaces.

-For example, We have an interface that has a single abstract method `run()`:
+For example, we have an interface that has a single abstract method `run()`:
 ```java
     public interface MyInterface {
         void run();
     }
 ```

-Lets implement this method anonymously and try to call method `run`:
+Lets implement this interface anonymously and call it:

 ```java
     MyInterface anonymous = new MyInterface() {